4paradigm/OpenMLDB/docs/en/app_ecosystem/open_mysql_db/install.md

 ## Configuration

-Please deploy OpenMLDB Cluster in advance and create the `server.properties` configuration file in the directory of `open-mysql-db-0.1.0-SNAPSHOT-jar-with-dependency.jar`.
-The contents of the `server.properties` configuration file are created as follows
+Please deploy OpenMLDB Cluster in advance and create a `server.properties` configuration file in the same directory as `open-mysql-db-0.1.0-SNAPSHOT-jar-with-dependency.jar`.
+An example of the `server.properties` configuration file is shown as follows:

 ```
 # OpenM(ysq)LDB Service Port